ibnlanre/portal/README.md

 - Preserves store instances within deeply nested structures
 - Handles circular references safely

 However, `combine()` does not automatically bind the store reference to your actions.
-If your actions need access to the store, they must reference it manually—so they should be defined inline when calling combine() and not imported separately.
+If your actions need access to the store, they must reference it manually; so they should be defined inline when calling `combine()` and not imported separately.

 **Syntax:**